Sara Ashpole Ph. D.

-Sara is an assistant professor of Environmental Studies, receiving both her undergraduate and masters degrees in Zoology and Toxicology from the University of Guelph, Ontario.
-Sara completed her Ph.D. in planning at the University of Waterloo, Ontario and is advising graduate students there.
+Sara is an associate professor of Environmental Studies and Faculty Coordinator of the Sustainability Program.
+Sara received both her undergraduate and Master’s degrees in Zoology and Toxicology from the University of Guelph, Ontario.
+Sara completed her Ph.D. in Planning at the University of Waterloo, Ontario.

 Since 1999, Sara's research has been collaborative with NGO, government, First Nation peoples, and private landowners examining cumulative impacts to amphibian, reptile, and turtle populations in the Great Lakes and the south Okanagan River Valley, British Columbia.
 Projects include long term amphibian population monitoring, wetland restoration and rehabilitation, road ecology, alien vertebrate species mitigation, agricultural eco-toxicology, landowner stewardship, community outreach, and education.
 Sara’s interests and research has brought her to mainland China where she has taught courses in Environment and Business and consulted with NGO’s on biodiversity and stewardship projects.

 Regularly Taught Courses: